Back

 • Implementing changes that require more time or resources can result in other changes being postponed or rejected completely.

-• If multiple parties are involved with the process, make sure all parties agree or are notified of implementing the change.
+• If multiple parties are involved with the process, ensure that all parties agree to or are notified of implementing the change.

 7) Monitoring of change

-After implementing change, it is essential to monitor the changes, whether they are significant enough to require reporting or not.
+After implementing change, it is essential to monitor it, whether it is significant enough to require reporting or not.
 The project manager often monitors the changes; they can use reports, dashboards, or other tools to determine their execution.

 Best practices include: